legion-labs/nvenc-sys/README.md

 The bindings are [pre generated](https://legionlabs.com/blog/rust_ffi_finding/) using bindgen with some extra regexes for some macros and static declarations.

-This crate also have exposes bindings for a very small subset of Nvidia's CUDA driver library, only the necessary functions/structures/enum to interact with the encoder as a straightforward way to load a stream of surfaces and encode them and to interop with Vulkan is covered.
+This crate also exposes bindings for a very small subset of Nvidia's CUDA driver library, only the necessary functions/structures/enum to interact with the encoder as a straightforward way to load a stream of surfaces and encode them and to interop with Vulkan is covered.

 ## Regenerating bindings